 - In a large saucepan, melt the butter over medium heat.
 Add the chopped onion and garlic, and cook until softened, about 3-4 minutes.
 Sprinkle the flour over the softened onions, then stir to combine, cooking for another 1-2 minutes.

 - Whisk the chicken broth and milk into the onion and flour mixture, then stir constantly until the sauce simmers and thickens, about 4-5 minutes.
-Stir in the basil, oregano, salt, and pepper, then remove from heat.
+Stir in the basil, oregano, salt, pepper, red pepper flakes, and fennel seed, then remove from heat.

 - Bring a large pot of salted water to a boil, then cook the lasagna noodles according to package directions.
 Drain and lay out in a single layer on a baking sheet sprayed with cooking spray so they don't stick.